carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 teaching: 45
 exercises: 15
 questions:
-  - Should we always believe in clusters?
+  - How do we detect real clusters in high-dimensional data?
-  - How does K-means work?
+  - How does K-means work and when should it be used?
-  - How can we perform K-means?
+  - How can we perform K-means in `R`?
-  - How can we appraise a clustering?
-  - How can we test cluster robustness?
+  - How can we appraise a clustering and test cluster robustness?
 objectives:
+  - Understand importance of clustering in high-dimensional data
-  - Understand and perform clustering K-means.
+  - Understand and perform K-means clustering in `R`.
-  - Assess clustering performance with silhouette score.
+  - Assess clustering performance using silhouette score.
-  - Assess cluster robustness with bootstrapping.
+  - Assess cluster robustness using bootstrapping.
 keypoints:
   - K-means is an intuitive algorithm for clustering data.
-  - K-means can be computationally intensive.
+  - K-means has various advantages but can be computationally intensive.
-  - Clusters should always be treated with some scepticism.
+  - Apparent clusters in high-dimensional data should always be treated with some scepticism.
   - Silhouette width and bootstrapping can be used to assess how well our clustering algorithm has worked.
 math: yes